bitshop/crewai-devcontainer/README.md

 # USAGE:

 You will need to just open the dev container, there's a lot of options to do this including:
-* GitHub: Green "Code" button you can select CodeSpaces and open in codespaces to try out this repo
+* GitHub: Green "Code" button you can select CodeSpaces and Create CodeSpace on main which will open a VSCode in your browser on GitHub servers - Nothing to do local at all.
 * VSCode: If you clone the project and open it will prompt to reopen in devcontainer if you have the installed extensions https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 * DevPod / other tools which use devcontainers to set up your environment